Avoiding osteoporosis? Fortify your bones with calcium-rich foods

 Most people have no idea they have osteoporosis until they break their wrist, hip or vertebrae in the spine.
 A recently released report by the National Osteoporosis Foundation (NOF) found that only 9% of women covered by Medicare fee-for-service who suffered an osteoporosis-related fracture had previously received a bone mineral density test.

 Ideally, we develop bone-healthy habits in childhood, because our best bone-building years end in our mid-20s.
 After that, we start to slowly lose bone mass, and in women, that loss temporarily speeds up for about five years post-menopause.
 Because 70% of our bone density is based on heredity, you’re at greater risk of osteoporosis if you have a family history of it — but that doesn’t mean you’re powerless.
-Most people fear fractures more than the osteoporosis itself;,that’s why any action plan should include improving bone mass and preventing fractures, which often means preventing falls.
+Most people fear fractures more than the osteoporosis itself; that’s why any action plan should include improving bone mass and preventing fractures, which often means preventing falls.

 Building stronger bones